CHIPS NOT DEAD (YET)

 CONFIG_UBIFS_FS=y

-The device tree for CHIP included in the Linux source do not enable the NAND.
+The device tree for CHIP included in the Linux source does not enable the NAND.
 We need to create a patch that we place in buildroot-external/board/nextthingco/CHIP/sun5i-r8-chip.dts.nand.patch:

 @@ -280,3 +280,44 @@